Cypress Bay High School assistant football coach killed in hit-and-run crash

 She said he was not yet fully onboard, as he was still in the "paperwork hiring process."

 Lt.
-Alvaro Feola, a spokesman for the Florida Highway Patrol, said Ullysse was walking along the shoulder of Interstate 95 near Commercial Boulevard around 6:30 a.m.
-Sunday when he was hit by a car.
+Alvaro Feola, a spokesman for the Florida Highway Patrol, said Ullysse was walking along the shoulder of Interstate 95 near Commercial Boulevard about 6:30 a.m.
+Sunday when he was struck by a car.

 Feola said the driver never stopped to help Ullysee, who was pronounced dead at the scene.